macleen/php-mcl-router/README.md

    -  **RegEx with required parameters**

-   Usage of regex validation rules can be appended to the static Route::{method}by chaining the where function
+   Usage of regex validation rules can be appended to the static Route::{method} by chaining the where function

 ```php